mateuszjez/planimeter/README.md

 # planimeter
-Matlab GUI for area calculation of a photographed flat surface To use this GUI run planimeter.m file.
+Matlab GUI for area calculation of a photographed flat surface.

+To use this GUI run planimeter.m file.